By using this site, you agree to the Privacy Policy and Terms of Use.

 KONG Wobbler

-The KONG Wobbler is a treat-dispensing toy that doubles as one of the most effective slow feeders you can buy.
+The KONG Wobbler is a treat-dispensing toy that also works very effectively as a slow feeder.
 It’s a hollow, dome-shaped container with a weighted bottom and a small opening at the top.
-You fill it with kibble, and your dog has to nudge, push, and bat it around to make the kibble fall out through the opening one piece at a time.
+You fill it with kibble, and your dog has to nudge, push, and bat it to get the kibble pieces out, one piece at a time.

 Leashboss Maze Bowl